-4. Individual Consultant Services Agreement Approval Process:
+4. Consultant Contract Approval Process:

-- a) Pursuant to the San Diego City Council Ordinance and Policy, consultant services agreements \$1M shall be approved by the San Diego City Council. - b) Pursuant to the San Diego City Council Ordinance and Policy, consultant services agreements under \$1M shall be approved by the Mayor of San Diego. - c) Prior to approval by the Mayor of San Diego, the Metro Wastewater Commission IPA shall provide a report to San Diego staff with a recommendation for approval of consultant services agreements over \$.
+- a) Pursuant to the San Diego City Council Ordinance and Policy, consultant contracts over \$1M shall be approved by the San Diego City Council. - b) Pursuant to the San Diego City Council Ordinance and Policy, most consultant contracts under \$1M may be approved by the Mayor of San Diego. - c) Prior to approval by the City Council or Mayor of San Diego, the Metro Wastewater Commission/JPA shall provide a report to San Diego staff with a recommendation for approval of consultant services agreements.